Monday, 1 January 2018

 Umair Riaz (left) and our friend Syed Hassan Ali.
 (17.07.2017.)

-A little outside the town, on Jhang road, a small mosque is situated.
-It is known as the mosque of Sher Shah Suri.
-I am not sure when it was built, but its architecture from outside and inside indicates its long past.
+A little outside the town, on the Jhang Road, stands a small mosque known as the Mosque of Sher Shah Suri.
+I am not sure when it was built, but its architecture, both exterior and interior, suggests an ancient origin.

 Another view of the Sher Shah Suri Mosque.
 (17.07.2017.)